By Stephen Nellis and Sonam Rai

 Apple's biggest selling products do not yet face duties stemming from the U.S.-China trade disputes, but President Donald Trump has threatened hundreds of billions of further tariffs whose product categories have not yet been enumerated.

-Apple is looking at whether it will be hit by tariffs on purchases the company must make, possibly related to data centers, Chief Executive Tim Cook said on a conference call with investors.
+Apple is looking at whether it will be hit by tariffs on purchases the company must make, possibly related to data centres, Chief Executive Tim Cook said on a conference call with investors.

 He credited "wearables", a category which includes wireless earphones and the Apple Watch, with making growing contributions, and the Watch could be hit by tariffs.
 Maestri told Reuters that Apple could not keep up with demand for AirPods headphones.